corda/corda-docs-portal/content/en/platform/corda/5.0-dev-preview-1/tutorials/building-cordapp/c5-basic-cordapp-contract.md

 Each command is associated with a list of signers.
 The public keys listed in a contract's commands indicate the transaction's required signers.

 In the `MarsVoucherContract`, you need a command that issues an instance of the `MarsVoucher`, which creates a new state on the ledger.
+You also need a command that transfers the `MarsVoucher` state to a new holder.

 1. Extend the `CommandData` interface into a new interface called `Commands`.

 2. Within the `Commands` interface, create a class named `Issue`, implementing its parent interface.

+3. Within the `Commands` interface, create a class named `Transfer`, implementing its parent interface.

 This is what your code should look like now: